Jduarte-z/Multi-Ancestry_meta-analysis_Matalab_grantReport/README.md

 # Multi-Ancestry_meta-analysis_Matalab_grantReport

 This repository contains the methods employed to conduct a Trans-ethnic meta-regression of genome-wide association studies for Parkinson’s Disease risk.
+As part of a series of in house

 We used eight different GWAS summary statistics from ancestrally diverse datasets.
 And used MR-MEGA (https://pubmed.ncbi.nlm.nih.gov/28911207/) to perform a meta-analysis with meta-regression.